stoyicker/symbio-assignment/README.md

 that are not hierarchically complex, like the ones in this project.
 However, I haven't spent the time setting up a database.

-#### A requirement was to show the country location on some sort of map-like view.
-Where is it?
-I left this out on purpose.
-I don't usually do assignments as companies agree that my very complete GitHub profile shows my technical capabilities and as such they aren't necessary, but I can accept doing a standard one as I've heard from a friend that this is a good company.
-However, requiring use of a concrete component is no standard and, most importantly, doesn't help this assessment in any way.
-Therefore, although I'll be happy to help writing code for any specific components were I to end up employed by Symbio, that's not the case just yet.

 Feel free to bring this or any other points up for discussion at an interview if you disagree with my thoughts.